KevinKelly6/Kelly-Portfolio/final_project_KevinKelly.md

 I will use monthly poverty data (https://www.povertycenter.columbia.edu/forecasting-monthly-poverty-data) from the Columbia University Center on Poverty & Social Policy for Graph 4 (U.S. Child Poverty over time).

+### Method and Medium

+I plan to use Shorthand to create my project.
+This platform will allow me to incorporate data visualizations, public domain images, and written text in order to effectively convey my story.

 [Return to main page](/README.md)